Optimal learning of quantum channels in diamond distance

-\item \textbf{Measurements.} If we restrict to channels with output dimension $d_{\mathrm{out}} = 2$ whose outputs are classical (i.e.\ diagonal in a fixed basis), we recover exactly the channels induced by binary POVMs: each such channel is determined by a single POVM element $E$ via the map $\rho \mapsto \sum_{b \in \{0,1\}} \operatorname{tr}(M_b \rho)\ketbra{b}{b}$, with $M_0 = E$ and $M_1 = \mathbb I - E$.
-In this setting, the diamond distance between two such channels coincides (up to a factor of $2$) with the operator-norm distance between the corresponding POVM elements, so diamond- norm tomography of the channel is equivalent to operator-norm learning of the POVM elements.
-For binary POVMs on $\mathbb C^{d}$, we obtain $N = O(d^{2} / \varepsilon^{2})$ samples for $\varepsilon$-accurate operator-norm learning, and prove a matching lower bound $N = \Omega(d^{2} / \log d)$, showing that the dependence on $d$ is optimal up to a single logarithmic factor.
-The lower bound is derived via a covering Fano-type communication argument~\cite{POVMnetzambrano2025fastquantummeasurementtomography,LOWERBrosenthal2024quantumchanneltestingaveragecase}: we import an $\varepsilon$-net of binary POVM channels of size $\exp(\Omega(d^{2}))$ from Ref.~\cite{POVMnetzambrano2025fastquantummeasurementtomography} and combine it with the general Fano-type inequality for (possibly adaptive, coherent) channel-estimation protocols established in Ref.~\cite{LOWERBrosenthal2024quantumchanneltestingaveragecase}.
-For an $L$-outcome POVM we extend this to $N = O\bigl((d^{2} + d \log L) / \varepsilon^{2}\bigr)$, so that, up to the mild $\log L$ overhead, multi-outcome POVM tomography inherits the same $d^{2}$ scaling as the binary case. \end{itemize}
+\item \textbf{Measurements.} If we restrict to channels with output dimension $d_{\mathrm{out}} = 2$ whose outputs are classical (i.e.\ diagonal in a fixed basis), we recover exactly the channels induced by binary POVMs: each such channel is determined by a single POVM element $E$ via the map $\rho \mapsto \sum_{b \in \{0,1\}} \tr(M_b \rho)\ketbra{b}{b}$, with $M_0 = E$ and $M_1 = \mathbb I - E$.
+In this setting, the diamond distance between two such channels coincides (up to a factor of $2$) with the operator-norm distance between the corresponding POVM elements, so diamond-norm tomography of the channel is equivalent to operator-norm learning of the POVM elements.
+For binary POVMs on $\mathbb C^{d}$, we obtain $N = O(d^{2} / \varepsilon^{2})$ samples for $\varepsilon$-accurate operator-norm learning. \end{itemize}

-Thus, our results place previously separate guarantees for states~\cite{pelecanos2025mixedstatetomographyreduces,Haah_2017,OW16}, isometries~\cite{ISOMEyoshida2025quantumadvantagestorageretrieval}, unitaries~\cite{HaahKothariODonnellTang2023}, and measurements~\cite{POVMnetzambrano2025fastquantummeasurementtomography} within a single, unified channel-based framework.
+Thus, our results place previously separate guarantees for states~\cite{pelecanos2025mixedstatetomographyreduces,Haah_2017,OW16}, isometries~\cite{ISOMEyoshida2025quantumadvantagestorageretrieval}, unitaries~\cite{HaahKothariODonnellTang2023}, and measurements~\cite{POVMnetzambrano2025fastquantummeasurementtomography,barberarodriguez2025boostingprojectivemethodsquantum} within a single, unified channel-based framework.